MythicAgents/Athena/documentation-payload/Athena/c2_profiles/smb.md

 Note: Agents only support 1 to 1 mapping, meaning 1 SMB Client to 1 SMB Server, however these can be chained.

 ### Profile Option Deviations

+This profile makes no deviations from the standard `smb` profile provided.